patrickbucher/sicp/diary.md

 predicate functions are better written as internal procedures rather than standalone procedures, because the return value requires interpretation.

+In the evening, I finally got the implementation together.
+I tested it with the Carmichael numbers below 10'000 (all false) and with some big prime numbers (all true).

+Another source of confusion was the phrase "x is congruent to 1 modulo n".
+I first thought that `(= (remainder x n) (remainder 1 n))` was meant, which of course makes no sense at all.
+It's rather `(= (remainder x n) 1)`, which makes perfect sense.

+Exercise 1.28 just had too many layers of confusion, which I needed to entangle one by one.

 # 2022-08-20 (Sa)

 I worked through exercise 1.26 by demonstrating that the implementation shown